 "When someone wears a really high heel, the muscles, tendons, ligaments and bones of that foot and ankle have to work considerably harder," Positano said.
 "It's much more difficult for the foot to maintain stability and balance."

 Sherman says she believes it's the reality of high heels - the difficulty of maneuvering around with your feet in an unnatural position - that is partly driving the trend from heels to flats.

-Read the full story at gma.yahoo.com.
+This story originally appeared at gma.yahoo.com.